bokajgd/CDS-Spatial-Analytics/W5-Kazanlak-Valley-Analysis/README.md

 # Data
 All the necessary data files are located in the *data* folder. <br>

-Data:
+Data used:
 - Aster.tif: A digital elevation map of the Kazalnak Valley
-- KAZ_mounds: A shapefile containing the GPS coordinates of the locations of the marked burial mounds
+- KAZ_mounds.shp: A shapefile containing the GPS coordinates of the locations of the marked burial mounds
-- KAT_mdata: Meta-data on the burial mounds containing e.g. information on health status
+- KAT_mdata.csv: Meta-data on the burial mounds containing e.g. information on health status

 # Download folder locally